FMestre1/fw_topology_disturbance/README.md

 # Dataset and code for the paper "Human disturbances affect the topology of food webs"
 ## by Mestre, Rozenfeld & Araújo.

-### In this repository we made available the Matlab code and dataset:
+### In this repository we made available the Matlab code and dataset.

+Food web matrices were retrieved from online repositories (Ecobase and Globalweb) using the code in [this](https://github.com/FMestre1/fw_package) repository.

 ***FW.m*** - code to plot the data.
 ***catFW.m*** - code to categorize the food webs.